takala-jp/zabbix-proxmox/README.md

 If you define the zabbix monitor user in Linux instead of Proxmox the -u parameter would have to reflect that by using the pam realm: ```zabbix@pam```.

-Minimum requirements Proxmox 5, Python 3.4 and Zabbix 3.0.
+Minimum requirements Proxmox 5, Python 3.7 and Zabbix 3.0.

-Verified against Proxmox 6, Python 3.6 and Zabbix 5.0.
+Verified with Proxmox 6, Python 3.9 and Zabbix 5.0.

 ## Issues